diemonic1/Apps-buttons/README.md

 You can also run .bat and .vbs scripts.

+In the styleCSS settings line, you can change the styles applied to the buttons to suit your preferences.

 Note that the quotes in the program path must be double-quoted: \\\

 You can use links to any images from the internet as icons, for example, images from this repository: